 Popular products: Lone Peak and Olympus Hike

 What we like: Balanced Cushioning designs are meant to mimic the natural position of your foot.

 What we don’t: Only one true hiking option.

 Altra is a trail running brand with a loyal following among thru-hikers tackling long trails like the AT and PCT.
-The allure is clear: weight adds up quickly during full days of hiking, so many long-distance trekkers turn to ultralight and flexible trail runners to keep them comfortable.
+The allure is clear: Weight adds up quickly during full days of hiking, so many long-distance trekkers turn to ultralight and flexible trail runners to keep them comfortable.
 Most backpackers carrying heavier packs will likely prefer the added cushioning and support of dedicated hiking shoes or boots, but thru-hikers typically have their gear and systems dialed to minimize heft and maximize mileage.

 Location: Goleta, California

-Popular products: Speedgoat, Sky Toa, and Sky Arkali
+Popular products: Speedgoat, Anacapa, and Kaha

 What we like: Comfort-focused designs with a lot of cushioning and flexibility.

 What we don’t: Polarizing looks, and not everyone loves the thick midsoles.